amazeeio/docs/drupal/automatic-synchronization-of-sites.md

 * `drush -y sql-drop` - The current existing database from the `preprod` site will be deleted.
 * `drush -y sql-sync @prod default` - The `preprod` database is synced from the site with the name `prod`

-Now a possible change to the production site, should be first merged into the `preprod` branch, after this
+Now a possible change to the production site should be first merged into the `preprod` branch.
+The deployment will run through and applies the new code automatically to the existing production database, if any of the commands will fail (like `drush updb`, as the code has an module update which does not apply to the production site) you get informed about this error and can prevent a possible broken production website!

+Additionally